naxoc/riffrag/README.md

 - Check model is available: `ollama list`
 - Pull model if needed: `ollama pull mxbai-embed-large`

+**Model issues**:
+- Only `mxbai-embed-large` is supported and tested
+- Code-specific models (like nomic-embed-code) have been found to produce degenerate embeddings
+- Stick with mxbai for reliable results

 **Encoding errors**:
 - The system auto-detects file encoding
 - Binary files are automatically skipped